MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-3.md

 ~~~
 # ettercap -G
 ~~~
-First we have to choose interface to use and the sniff option.
+First, we have to choose the interface to use and the sniff option.

-**We can chose between:**
+**We can choose between:**

  Unified: it sniffs all the packets on the cable

  Bridged: it uses two network interfaces and forwards the traffic from one to the other

-The first step once we run Ettercap is to scan the network in order to find alive hosts
+The first step once we run Ettercap is to scan the network to find alive hosts

 Now toggle menu and select targets to sniff.

-**After setting the target we can select type of MiTM attack we want to run:**
+**After setting the target we can select the type of MiTM attack we want to run:**

 **ARP poisoning**: ARP poisoning is an attack that involves sending spoofed ARP messages over a local area network.
-It divert traffic from its originally intended host to an attacker instead.
+It diverts traffic from its originally intended host to an attacker instead.

-**ICMP redirect**: Also called smurff attack,is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim's spoofed source IP are broadcast to a computer network using an IP broadcast address.
+**ICMP redirect**: Also called smurff attack, is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim's spoofed source IP are broadcast to a computer network using an IP broadcast address.

-**Port Stealing**: Port stealing is a kind of attack where someone "steals" traffic that is directed to another port.This attacks allows someone to receive packets that were originally directed to another computer.
+**Port Stealing**: Port stealing is a kind of attack where someone "steals" traffic that is directed to another port.
+This attack allows someone to receive packets that were originally directed to another computer.

 **DHCP spoofing**: DHCP Spoofing attack is an attack in which attackers set up a rogue DHCP server and use that to send forged DHCP responses to devices in a network.
 Attackers often use this attack to replace the IP addresses of Default Gateway and DNS servers and thereby divert traffic to malicious servers